 Designed in 1939 by Swedish inventor Alvar Lenning, the Ankarsrum Original Kitchen Mixer is a Rube Goldberg type of machine, capable of doing seemingly anything (with the right attachments).
 It's especially celebrated for its bread-kneading abilities and its longevity; happy owners call it a once-in-a-lifetime purchase.
-During WWII, it even came with a collection of "crisis recipes" for Swedish households feeling the pinch of rationing.
-About a year ago it came on the US market; it's available in a range of subtle pastels, with a glossy black and a glossy white finish to come.
+During World War II, it even came with a collection of "crisis recipes" for Swedish households feeling the pinch of rationing.
+About a year ago, it came on the US market; it's available in a range of subtle pastels, with a glossy black and a glossy white finish to come.

 Above: The electrical motor and the diecast aluminum components are cast and assembled at the Electrolux factory in Ankarsrum, Sweden.
-The Ankarsrum Kitchen Assistant features a 600-watt motor and is available in 10 colors choices; $799.95 from Metro Kitchen.
+The Ankarsrum Kitchen Assistant features a 600-watt motor; $799.95 from Metro Kitchen.

-To see more kitchen gadgets we have our eyes on, have a look at our Small Appliance posts, including the Last Blender You'll Ever Buy and Dyson's Hot Cool Heater.
-And over on Gardenista, read Michelle's battles with her smoke detector: Why Is My Smoke Alarm So Obnoxious?
+To see more kitchen gadgets we have our eye on, have a look at our Small Appliance posts, including the Last Blender You'll Ever Buy and Dyson's Hot Cool Heater.
+And over on Gardenista, read about Michelle's battles with her smoke detector: Why Is My Smoke Alarm So Obnoxious?